 Truly, all these facts explain that it makes sense to supplement with 100 to 200 micrograms of vitamin K2 per day.
 Keep your bones and your heart healthy.

-- Congestive heart failure: http://nethealthbook.com/cardiovascular-disease/heart-disease/congestive-heart-failure/
+- Congestive heart failure: https://nethealthbook.com/cardiovascular-disease/heart-disease/congestive-heart-failure/

-- Osteoporosis: http://nethealthbook.com/arthritis/osteoporosis/
+- Osteoporosis: https://nethealthbook.com/osteoporosis/

 Reference: J Am.
 Coll.
 Cardiol.
 2014 Jul 2